Degree

 Self-funding your tuition fees?

-If you are self-funding, you can pay your tuition by contacting our admission officer for assistance at admissions@oshki.ca.
+If you are self-funding, you can pay your tuition by contacting our admissions officer for assistance at admissions@oshki.ca.